Don't Blow Your Top (album)

-Don't Blow Your Top is the third studio album by German industrial band KMFDM, released on February 12, 1988 by Cash Beat Records.
+Don't Blow Your Top is the second studio album by German industrial band KMFDM, released on 12 February 1988 by Cash Beat Records.

 A remastered version of the album was released on 12 September 2006, featuring new liner notes and photos of the band.

 Track listing

 All songs written and composed by En Esch and Sascha Konietzko unless otherwise noted.